 Intrapreneur: A term first coined by Gifford Pinchot in 1985, and further popularized by Steve Jobs in a Newsweek article in the same year.
-The term caught on, but it took some more years before Intrapreneurship became mainstream, and organizations started to encourage the intrapreneurs within.
+The term caught on, but it took some more years before Intrapreneurship programs became mainstream, and organizations started to encourage the intrapreneurs within.

 While researching for our ebook The Power of Innovation, we found one theme predominant.
 Most successful products were a result of the persistence of intrapreneurs, who refused to give up on their ideas, even when the management had given up.
 Furthermore, it gets difficult to innovate within the realms of an organization owing to various factors: lack of innovation culture, bureaucracy, and long process for approvals.
+In fact, numerous companies fell the path of failure because they failed to innovate and adapt to the changing market.

 How do people innovate in such environments?